 Earthing of current transformers!
-If a connection is provided for the earthing of secondary windings, then it must be of secondary windings, then it mus connected to the earth.
+If a connection is provided for the earthing of secondary windings, then it must be connected to the earth.

 The UMG 96RM-PN is not suitable for measuring DC voltages.

 It is not necessary to configure a connection schematic for measurement input I4.